 Nguyen says patients should seek medical attention if the bleeding is heavy enough to soak pads at a rate of one per hour or more, if they don't experience bleeding within 24 hours after the second medication, if they're experiencing severe abdominal or back pain not controlled by the medications your provider has given them, and/or if they are noticing unusual smelling vaginal discharge.
 These symptoms could be signs of complications or side effects that, while incredibly unusual and usually easily treatable, do require medical attention.

 Medical abortions are, like abortion itself, very common.
 In 2009, research conducted by Planned Parenthood clinics across the country showed that one in four U.S. abortions were done medically, instead of surgically, NBC News reported.
 And according to the University of California San Francisco (UCSF) Medical Center, 95 to 97 percent of women respond successfully to a medical abortion.
-While it's extremely rare, there is, according to the APA, a two to eight percent failure rate associated with the procedure.
 If the pregnancy fails to pass, you will have to return to your provider to either attempt another medical abortion or, more likely, procure a surgical abortion.
 On the rare occasions when a medical abortion fails, it's usually due to one of several factors.
 A 2007 study published in the US National Library of Medicine and the National Institutes of Health found that while medication abortion is over 90 percent effective, old age, having had a miscarriages or two or more previous pregnancies was "independently associated with unsuccessful medical abortion."
 If you have any concerns as to how your medical history might impact the effectiveness of a medication abortion, be sure to consult your provider.

 OK, so you know what a medical abortion is.
 How do you decide if it's the best method for you, if you are seeking an abortion?
 To answer that question, it helps to know the differences between a medical abortion and a surgical abortion.
 According to the UCSF Medical Center, a surgical abortion is often times a vacuum aspiration, administered in a clinic by a licensed physician who numbs and dilates your cervix, then uses suction to empty the contents.
 It can, however, also be a dilation and curettage (D&C), in which the cervix is dilated and an instrument is used to scrape the uterine lining.
 A medical abortion, on the other hand, occurs at home or anywhere the patient feels comfortable passing the pregnancy.
 A surgical abortion is quicker — lasting anywhere from 10 to 15 minutes, while it might take upwards of five hours for a patient to expel the embryo, uterus lining, and embryonic sac during a medical abortion — and, according to Planned Parenthood's website, a medical abortion requires an extra visit to a provider for another ultrasound and/or blood test to confirm that the contents of the pregnancy were, in fact, passed.